fmarotta/bioinfoconda/README.md

 X-getdata URL
 ```

-It supports http, ftp and rsync protocols and is able to download a
+It supports http, ftp, rsync, and now also ssh protocols, and it is able
-directory recursively, as well as to download only those files which
+to download a directory recursively, as well as to download only those
-match a pattern.
-Third-party data sets are usually well documented and
+files which match a pattern.
+Third-party data sets are usually well
-structured, therefore it makes sense to maintain their original
+documented and structured, therefore it makes sense to maintain their
-structure when downloading them; `X-getdata` automatically suggests a
+original structure when downloading them; `X-getdata` automatically
-possible location where to save the downloads: for instance, if the URL
+suggests a possible location where to save the downloads: for instance,
-is http://foo.com/boo/bar/baz.vcf.gz, the suggestion will be
+if the URL is http://foo.com/boo/bar/baz.vcf.gz, the suggestion will be
 foo/boo/bar/baz.vcf.gz.
 If you are not satisfied with the suggestion,
 you can manually override it.
 Files are downloaded inside the
 *$BIOINFO\_ROOT/data* directory.